NEONScience/WORKSHOP-SFS-2025/README.md

 1. Optional, but very helpful!
 Create an API token using the instructions in the following tutorial, which shouldn’t take more than 10 minutes (https://www.neonscience.org/resources/learning-hub/tutorials/neon-api-tokens-tutorial)
 2. Ensure that you have R version >3.6 installed on your computer.
 3. The tutorial leaders will use RStudio, which is also recommended, but optional.
 Download available at: https://posit.co/download/rstudio-desktop/
-4. Install required packages: neonUtilities, ggplot2, lubridate, plyr.
-Feel free to use lines ____ of the ____ script in this repository.
+4. Install required packages: neonUtilities, neonOS, tidyverse, plotly, vegan, base64enc.

 <!-- ****** Agenda ****** -->